Machiry/machiry.github.io/_pages/research.md

 In addition, we also explore other (more traditional) uses of fuzzing and apply it to dynamic testing of complex systems, such as IoT devices, Kernel Drivers, Network Programs, etc.
 We explore different techniques that will enable a security researcher to help the fuzzing techniques to test these complex programs effectively.
 We have exciting ideas in this direction.
 Get in touch to know more.

+> We used fuzzing techniques to generate thousands of semantically equivalent binaries through existing compilers.

 #### Publications
 * [Feedback-Guided Software Fault Injection (AsiaCCS '24)](../files/fuzzerr.pdf)